reglue4go/gh-pages/view/README.md

 #### [Resolver](#view-factory-methods)

-The Resolver method return the view Resolver instance used by the factory.
+The Resolver method returns the view Resolver instance used by the factory.

 ```go
 viewResolver := view.NewFactory("templates").Resolver()